googlefonts/oxidize/text/2023-10-18-mrb-goes-to-vartown.md

 Adobe Type Manager is popular.
 It hooks font-related system calls and is thus able to make MM Just Work in a variety of apps, albeit with limited capability.
-A few apps, most notably Illustrator and Photoshop shipped with some degree of directly support.
+A few apps, most notably Illustrator and Photoshop shipped with some degree of direct support but overall user application support never really took off.
+Font making applications did support MM.

 The Adobe Type team is excited about optical size but the primary business reason to invest in MM is the ability to substitute Adobe Sans and Serif when generating a PDF that would otherwise end up